List of Northwestern University residences

 This list of Northwestern University residences catalogues the on-campus housing options for the university's approximately 15,000 undergraduate and graduate students on the Evanston, Illinois campus.

 Residential colleges

 These are the residential colleges that are located on the Evanston campus.

 Ayers College of Commerce and Industry

 The Thomas G. Ayers College of Commerce and Industry (CCI) is located next to the Henry Crown Sports Pavilion and Aquatic Center (SPAC) and just off of Lake Michigan.
 Built in 1991, it is divided into four floors, three of which are co-ed.
 CCI holds an annual Business Symposium, students to discuss business-related issues with leaders in the field.

-The current president is Preena Shroff.
-The vice president is Shreya Mahesh.
-The treasurer is Julia Xu.
-The academic affairs chair is Anurag Chapagain.